Nirvana: A Specialized Generalist Model With Task-Aware Memory Mechanism: Method

 \section{Method}

-In order to realize the specialized memory mechanism, we propose two branches corresponding to two levels of memory.
-The first branch Trigger is designed to memorize the abstract task information, and the second branch Updater is designed to adaptively memorize the detailed context according to the task information.
-The two branches interact in a cross-layer manner, where Trigger provides the task information as conditions to Updater for interpolation between SWA and Linear Attention.
-The detailed architecture of Nirvana is shown in Figure \ref{nirvana}.
+To support specialized memory, we introduce a two-branch architecture operating at complementary levels.
+The \textit{Trigger} branch captures abstract task signals, while the \textit{Updater} branch adaptively encodes task-specific context.
+The two interact across layers, with Trigger conditioning Updater to interpolate between SWA and linear attention.
+Figure~\ref{nirvana} presents the overall architecture of Nirvana.